Banff Hiking Tips For First-Time Visitors

 In an effort to ensure everyone can see Lake Louise and Moraine Lake, while minimizing the impact on the surrounding ecosystem, Parks Canada has implemented shuttle service to Lake Louise and Moraine Lake.

-If you wish to see these two top Banff destinations, the most important Banff hiking tip I can give is that you read our posts on the Lake Louise shuttle and the Moraine Lake shuttle.
+If you want to see these two top Banff destinations, the most important Banff hiking tip is to read our posts on the Lake Louise shuttle and the Moraine Lake shuttle.
 Otherwise, you may go home disappointed.

-Moraine Lake and Lake Louise are not the only two hiking destinations in Banff which can get very crowded in the peak season between the Victoria Day long weekend (in May) and the Labour Day weekend (in September).
+Moraine Lake and Lake Louise are not the only two hiking destinations in Banff which can get very crowded in the peak hiking season between the Victoria Day long weekend (in May) and the end of larch season (in late September).

-If you wish to go hiking in the peak season, do yourself a favor and arrive at the trailhead early.
+If you’re hiking during peak season, do yourself a favor and arrive at the trailhead early.
 As a general rule, the trailhead parking lots in Banff are a modest size and can fill up by mid-morning.

-Please resist parking on the highway – not only is this dangerous for you and the other cars on the road, but RCMP have been aggressively ticketing cars parked illegally around popular Banff hikes.
+Please resist parking on the highway when the parking lots are full.
+Not only is this dangerous for you and the other cars on the road, but RCMP have been aggressively ticketing cars parked illegally around popular Banff hikes.

 Recommended App